cucumber-attic/cucumber-engine/docs/commands/start.md

       "tagExpression": "",

-      // map from feature path to array of line numbers for what scenarios to run "lines": {
+      // map from feature path to array of line numbers for what scenarios to run
+      // if a feature path is not present, it will run all scenarios in that feature "lines": {
         "/path/to/feature": [1],
         //...